humzalikhan/humzalikhan.github.io/_pages/about.md

   - /about
   - /about.html
 ---
-I'm a first year MSTP (MD-PhD) student at Stanford University.
+I'm a first year MSTP (MD-PhD) student at Stanford University, interested in immunoengineering, proteomics, and clinical immunology.

 From 2018-2022, I was a volunteer/staff research associate in the Butte laboratory, working on T cell biology and clinical immunology.
 I graduated with my BS from UCLA in Microbiology, Immunology, and Molecular Genetics in December of 2020.
 Quite a mouthful, I know.
 If you want some specifics, they're listed in my CV [here](https://humzalikhan.github.io/cv/).